misterwolf/demo_news/README.md

 **important notes**: version of mysql used is _Ver 14.14 Distrib 5.7.29_

-_if you want skip creating a new DB user with privileges, simply change the *config/database.yml* and add your personal configuration and then run_
+_if you want skip creating a new DB user with privileges, add your personal configuration in *config/database.yml* and then run_
    - `$ rake db:create`

 otherwise: